SyanRellers/Spotify-Artist-Popularity-Web-App/README.md

 page on the front end that responds to user input.

 The Database stores a log of the user IDs of the individuals who have accessed this webpage and successfully logged in.
-The Database runs on port 5000 and the front end on port 3000.
+The Database runs locally on port 5000 and the front end locally on port 3000.

-If there are any questions or concerns, you can reach me at rpsdfv@umsystem.edu or via my cell (314)706-2257.

 NOTE: THIS APPLICATION ONLY WORKS IF YOU HAVE A VALID SPOTIFY ACCOUNT